 Step 4: You will need to take your Declaration Form to a registrar or designated official (teacher, principal, guidance counsellor) at your school and have him or her complete the section under the heading “Signature and Seal.”
 You will also need a school stamp or seal in the empty box below that section.

 Step 5: You, as well as your parents or guardian, will need to sign and date the bottom of the Declaration Form.

-- A copy of your Canadian citizenship certificate (both sides); or
+- proof of your Canadian citizenship (both sides); or

 Those studying in Canada on a student visa are not eligible.

 Step 7: Your application may take a few weeks to process.
 You will hear from us by early April about whether you have received a place or not.
 (The draw date will be announced on our social media and Web site.)
 However, please be proactive.
 Check your on-line profile regularly to see if your status has changed, indicating that you have either been awarded a place or that you are on the waiting list.

 Please note that all electronic communication will be sent to the e-mail address you have provided on your application form.